Camp Jened: Influence on activism

 By the mid-1970s, a group of Jenedians joined the Center for Independent Living in Berkeley, California.
 The center, which had been formed by disabled student activists at University of California, Berkeley, aimed to support the independence, dignity, and self-determination of disabled people.
-The center was located near the UC Berkeley campus, and it provided peer-based services to assist with housing and job training.
-The concept of independent living became a cornerstone of the disability rights movement.
+It was near the UC Berkeley campus and provided peer-based services to assist with housing and job training.
+Independent living became a cornerstone of the disability rights movement.

-In 1977, Jenedians participated in the 504 Sit-in in San Francisco, which involved a sit-in protest at the local Department of Health, Education, and Welfare (HEW) office that extended for nearly a month.
+In 1977, Jenedians participated in the 504 Sit-in in San Francisco, a sit-in protest at the local Department of Health, Education, and Welfare (HEW) office that lasted nearly a month.
 Many organizations participated in the sit-in.
 The Black Panthers provided meals, and the Salvation Army provided mattresses.
-Other groups that joined the sit-in included the United Farm Workers, Glide Memorial Church, the Gay Men’s Butterfly Brigade, and Delancey Street Foundation.
+Other groups that joined the sit-in included the United Farm Workers, Glide Memorial Church, the Gay Men's Butterfly Brigade, and Delancey Street Foundation.

 For decades, Jenedians participated in activism and advocacy that led to the passing of the Americans with Disabilities Act of 1990, among other achievements.
-Judith Heumann became the first Director for the Department on Disability Services, and she served as an advisor on disability rights for the United States Department of State and the World Bank.
-Bobbi Linn became the first executive director of the Bronx Independent Living Services (BILS) and, in 2019, she was inducted into the New York State Disability Rights Hall of Fame.
-James LeBrecht helped form the Disabled Student Union at the University of California, San Diego and co-directed a documentary on Camp Jened.
-The former camp director, Larry Allison, served as Deputy Director at the New York City Mayor's Office for People with Disabilities (1973–1991), worked to improve polling place accessibility, and taught special education in Brooklyn.
+Heumann became the first Director for the Department on Disability Services, and served as an advisor on disability rights for the United States Department of State and the World Bank.
+Linn became the first executive director of the Bronx Independent Living Services (BILS) and in 2019 was inducted into the New York State Disability Rights Hall of Fame.
+LeBrecht helped form the Disabled Student Union at the University of California, San Diego and co-directed a documentary, Crip Camp, about Camp Jened.
+Allison served as deputy director at the New York City Mayor's Office for People with Disabilities from 1973 to 1991, worked to improve polling place accessibility, and taught special education in Brooklyn.

 Portrayal in publications

 In 2004, Camp Jened was covered in New York Activists and Leaders in the Disability Rights and Independent Living Movement, published by the Regents of the University of California.
 The three-part publication provided an oral history account of the disability rights movement in New York, as part of the Disability Rights and Independent Living Movement Oral History Project.
-Interview subjects who discussed Camp Jened were Larry Allison, interviewed by Denise Sherer Jacobson in 2001, and Bobbi Linn, interviewed by Sharon Bonney, in 2001.
+Subjects who discussed Camp Jened were Allison, interviewed by Denise Sherer Jacobson in 2001, and Linn, interviewed by Sharon Bonney in 2001.

 Portrayal in popular culture

-In March 2020, Camp Jened was profiled in the documentary Crip Camp, directed by James LeBrecht, a former Jened camper, and Nicole Newnham.
-The film features former camp members including Judith Heumann, as well as footage that LeBrecht shot as a 15-year old camper in 1971.
-The documentary film became critically acclaimed and went on to win several accolades, including the Audience Award at the 2020 Sundance Film Festival and the Zeno Mountain Award at the 2020 Miami Film Festival.
+In March 2020, Camp Jened was profiled in the documentary Crip Camp, directed by LeBrecht and Nicole Newnham.
+The film features former camp members, including Heumann, as well as footage that LeBrecht shot as a 15-year-old camper in 1971.
+The film is critically acclaimed and won several accolades, including the Audience Award at the 2020 Sundance Film Festival and the Zeno Mountain Award at the 2020 Miami Film Festival.